dvhdr/launchpad-pro/README.md

 # Vagrant tips
 When you're done developing, simply type `vagrant suspend` to halt your VM without destroying it - this will make `vagrant up` a lot quicker next time.
 If you're really finished, `vagrant destroy` will completely remove the VM from your system (but not any of your code).

-If you only want to build usingthe command line, you might want to run your Vagrant box headless, which you can do by modifying the Vagrantfile: `vb.gui = false`.
+If you only want to build using the command line, you might want to run your Vagrant box headless, which you can do by modifying the Vagrantfile: `vb.gui = false`.
 You can also add more CPUs, RAM etc. if you want.

+If prefer, you can install the gcc-arm toolchain on your local machine, or you might already have it.
+You can find all you need [here](http://gnuarmeclipse.livius.net/).